pjonsson/datacube-core/docs/index.rst

 :doc:`installation/index`

-* This section contains information on how to install the Open Data Cube.
+* This section contains information on how to install, maintain and upgrade the Open Data Cube.

 :doc:`data-access-analysis/index`

 * This section contains information on how to access and analyse data that is managed by an Open Data Cube.

 :doc:`api/index`